keyboardr/MapSL/docs/testing.md

 In your test class, use a setup method (like one annotated with `@Before` in JUnit) to register your `TestServiceLocator` as the main service locator for the process.
-This ensures that any code under test that accesses the global `ProcessServiceLocator` will receive the testing instance instead of the real production one.
+This ensures that any code under test that accesses the global `MainServiceLocator` will receive the testing instance instead of the real production one.

 In this setup block, you can also register specific fake implementations or pre-configured mocks for